ontola/ldget/README.md

-# LDT: Linked Data Tool
+# ldget

-A simple command line interface tool to get and manipulate RDF items.
+A simple command line interface tool to get RDF items using HTTP GET requests.
-Only supports N-Quads.
 Not yet ready for prime time, still in development.

+## When should you use this?

+- You need RDF data as Stdout.
+- finder

+- You want to write bash scripts that use linked data.
+- You need to check triple values quite often from inside your terminal.

 ## Run locally